 Over a day or two, rotate your sponges and pat/squeeze them dry (be gentle).
 Once they’re completely dry, they’re ready to use!

 If you’re wondering how to dry green loofahs, the answer is ‘carefully’.
-When luffas are still green, they’re usually still quite saturated with sap/natural moisture.
+When luffas are still green, they’re still quite saturated with sap/natural moisture.

-Luffa gourds and frosts
+Luffa gourds and danger of frost

 BUT since I appreciate you being here on my page, I did some research for you and we’re going to solve your problem.
 By the time you leave this page, I hope you have a plan that you feel good about!